 Thought #2: We Have Been Blessed With Every Spiritual Blessing

 The Apostle Paul is writing this epistle to the Christians in the city of Ephesus.
-He has talked about grace and peace in Eph.
-1:2.
+He has talked about grace and peace in Ephesians 1:2.
 We know that the “grace of God” was manifested in the person of the Lord Jesus.
 That grace was also an action, whereby God showed forth His love for lost mankind and the Lord Jesus was the Redeemer who came down to Earth to die for the sins of mankind.
 Since we are now “in Christ,” we can claim the blessings in the letter also.

-In Eph 1:3, Paul stresses first of all that we need to praising the Heavenly Father above all things.
+In Ephesians 1:3, Paul stresses first of all that we need to praising the Heavenly Father above all things.
 God wants to bestow, yea, even lavish his love and blessings on His children.
 He is not up there in Heaven blessing us sparingly.
 Jesus said that He came that we might have an abundant life in Him.
 We must desire all that He has for us.
 We must want to live the Christian life to the fullest, learning more about Jesus every day.
-We strive for this because we want to “grow in the grace and knowledge of Jesus,” as well as encouraging our fellow believers in their walk and reaching the lost with the message of salvation.
+We strive for this because we want to “grow in the grace and knowledge of Jesus,” (2 Peter 3:18) as well as encouraging our fellow believers in their walk and reaching the lost with the message of salvation.

 Since we are “citizens of Heaven,” (Phil.
 3:20) we must look to the things above and not things on the earth.
 Our spiritual mindset must be honed in on Jesus at all times.
 We are but pilgrims and strangers here on earth.
 We sing “this world is not my home…,” and rightly so.
-But we are as John says in I John 2:15-17 “in the world but not of the world,” we have to have a heavenly perspective in life.
-That perspective comes from believing the words of Paul here in Eph.
-1:3.
+But we are as John says in I John 2:15-17 “in the world but not of the world,” we must have a heavenly perspective in life.
+That perspective comes from believing the words of Paul here in Ephesians 1:3.

-Larry Miles lives in Louisville, KY and worships with the Cherry St Church of Christ in New Albany, IN
+–Larry Miles lives in Louisville, KY and worships with the Cherry St Church of Christ in New Albany, IN